Angie99908/WeRtDgs_Tweets/README.md

 # WeRtDgs_Tweets
-This is the initial code for the WeRateDogs Twitter data wrangling project.
-I am having trouble with the glob code.
+This repository contains the code for the WeRateDogs Twitter data wrangling project.
+There is a report 'wrangle_report.pdf' which explains my experiences wrangling data for this project.
+There is also a file 'act_report.pdf' which shares my observations from analyzing this data.